PaloAltoNetworks/azure-autoscaling/README.md

+Palo Alto Networks AWS Gallery

+Gallery (https://gallery.pan.dev/) is a separate forum used to appropriately structure and organize repositories.
+Easier method of searching Repositories and maintaining each Repository.

 # Auto Scaling the VM-Series-firewall on Azure

 Palo Alto Networks now provides templates to help you deploy an auto-scaling tier of VM-Series firewalls